891 Post Street #401, San Francisco, CA is billed as the home of Dashiell Hammett and Sam Spade.

 About the Author

-Mark Coggins is the award-winning author of five novels featuring private eye August Riordan.
-His latest one, The Big Wake-Up, was called “Stunning … [a] Maltese Falcon-style treasure hunt” by Ellery Queen Mystery Magazine.
+Mark Coggins is the award-winning author of seven novels featuring private eye August Riordan.
+His latest one, The Dead Beat Scroll, was called “Glorious potpourri of violence, black humor, … sex, and a hunt for a lost manuscript” by the New York Journal of Books.
 He lives in San Francisco, where he is at work on a new novel.